Physlex/Physlex/README.md

 <hr>
 <body align="left">
   <div>
     <p>I make tech stuff whenever I am not studying in University.
-When summer rolls around, these are likely to be what I end up investing my time into.</p>
+When summer rolls around, these are likely to be what I end up investing my time into.
+Specific historical interests include computer graphics and web application development.
+Current interests of which most of my academic year is built around include: further study into technology relevant for both web and cloud application development, Databases and file management, systems programming and the foundations of AI/ML.</p>
     <p>Current interests wax and wane. however, currently: </p>
     <ul>
       <li>